 Do we sell the home and use the equity for a down payment?
 That’s the choice we made.
 Use the equity from the sale of our home and put a sizable down payment leaving a very manageable RV payment.
 When it finally came down to it we didn’t have enough savings for a big down payment to get our RV payment where we wanted it.
 We could have gone with any of the methods above but the peace of mind of selling the home became a big factor in our decision-making process.

 Where should we go – What should we see

 Of course Everywhere and Everything is our first thought!
 We enjoy everything there is to do.
 But more realistically National Parks to start.
 Together we have explored nearly 100 of the 418 National Park sites.
 When traveling to see the National Parks though we will undoubtedly find a lot of state parks and other points of interest along the way.
 There are so many beautiful, interesting, and amazing places to see and things to do in this country.
 We’re happy to be able to get out and do as much of it as we can.

 Turning our dreams into reality

 Here we are with the house set to close at the end of March.
 Working diligently on downsizing, selling, and donating items, and putting things into storage that we can’t bear to part with just yet.
-We’ve come along ways with getting the house cleaned out.
+We’ve come a long way with getting the house cleaned out.
 Hoping everything comes together at the right time and we can get the home turned over and pick up our new RV.
-The excitement and nervousness are a strange feeling after being in this house for nine years.
+The excitement and nervousness are strange feelings after being in this house for nine years.
 It’s the longest I have lived in the same place since I was a kid.
 Our RV dreams are starting to become a reality.